A film about death, dying and transience

 When the lockdown started it was clear that the 1:1 performative installation could not take place as planned but more than ever we felt that the concept’s face-to-face confrontation with death needed to find a wider audience so we adapted AUSGANG: OFFEN / EXIT: OPEN into a documentary film and shot it in the middle of the lockdown April 2020 following all governmental restrictions.
 The camera’s eye has taken the position of the audience member allowing for an intimacy and closeness with each of film’s diverse “witnesses of death”, like a doctor, an undertaker, a son, a big sister, a terminally ill woman and other people who share their own personal encounters with death and thoughts on dying.

-3 exclusive Online Preview Screenings of the incomplete film took place mid-May on the websites of nachtrkritik.de, our coproducer WUK performing arts and the Austiran Cultural Forum Bucharest.
+An Online-only Preview Screening took place mid-May 2020 on the websites of nachtrkritik.de, our coproducer WUK performing arts and the Austiran Cultural Forum Bucharest.

 Duration: 99 minutes.